If done right, your real estate business can benefit significantly from experiential real estate marketing.

-I wouldn’t go for experiential real estate marketing if you don’t know the needs of your target group or potential customers well enough.
+I wouldn’t recommend experiential real estate marketing if you don’t know the needs of your target group or potential customers well enough.

-I also wouldn’t go for it if you haven’t already collected some data and don’t have experience from a winning digital marketing campaign (often times, less costly and better measurable) about your potential customers that you want to target.
+I also wouldn’t go for it if you haven’t collected some data and don’t have experience from a winning digital marketing campaign (often less costly and better measurable) about the potential customers you want to target.

 So, I wouldn’t consider it as a marketing method to start out with for a single real estate professional.